EDGEWORK

 The painted elements in this projected composition originated from studio artworks, which were fed through an Application Programming Interface (API).
 As we witness AI swallow up original imagery and rebirth millions of new assets, artists everywhere navigate an unclear path through Web 3.0.

-Curated by: Rozelle Tan (MCRT Studio).
+MCRT Studio).
 Exhibition at Brisbane Museum + Howard Smith Wharves.